 Green gas is made through a process called anaerobic digestion.
 This uses bacteria to break down organic materials, like food or farm waste, to release biogas.
 Biogas is then purified and turned into biomethane, which is injected into the gas grid.
 Once in the grid, it’s piped into homes across the UK and used for things like heating or powering cookers.

 We buy green gas to match the financial year.
 For April 2018-March 2019, 74% of our green gas came from purpose-grown crops, 18% came from food and farm waste, and 8% came from residues like vegetable peelings or cereal straw.

 Is Bulb's green gas vegan?

-0.4% of our green gas came from animal waste in 2018.
-That includes things like pig poo, chicken litter or turkey droppings – in other words, animal by-products.
+For 2018-19, 18% of our green gas came from food or farm waste.
+A small chunk of that includes things like pig poo or cow manure – in other words, animal by-products.
 It’s the same type of waste that’s used to fertilise and grow organic vegetables.
 As with many life choices, being a vegan is complex, and where you draw the boundaries is very a personal decision.